mgsosna/mattsosna.com/_posts/projects/2021-02-11-spamCatch.md

 The values are now a lot less intuitive for us, but they're much more informative to an algorithm trying to discern between the documents.

 ### Why random forest?
 The TF-IDF vectors in the table above are only three elements long, since our slimmed-down vocabulary only consists of the words `black`, `cat`, and `sit`.
-On an actual dataset with thousands of examples, our vectors will be thousands of elements long, and most of the values will be zero.
+There are also few zeros in the vectors $-$ all vectors have at least 2/3 of all words in the vocabulary.

+To actually catch spam, we'll want a vocabulary with thousands of words.
+TF-IDF vectors trained on this vocabulary will mostly consist of zeros, since not every document will include every word in our training set.
+Such high-dimensional and sparse (mostly-zero) vectors are difficult for classical statistics approaches.<sup>[[3]](#3-why-random-forest)</sup> We also care less about understanding exactly *how* our model catches spam $-$ we just want the most accurate predictor possible.

-It's really hard for classical statistical predictors to deal with such _sparse_ vectors, but machine learning algorithms are ideally suited for it.
-Of ML algorithms, [random forest](https://stackabuse.com/random-forest-algorithm-with-python-and-scikit-learn/) is a great general-purpose one.
-It consists of a series of decision trees fit to bootstrapped subsets of the data.
-Individual trees tend to become overfit to their training data, but these errors average out across all trees, resulting in an [ensemble](https://en.wikipedia.org/wiki/Ensemble_learning) that can generate surprisingly accurate predictions.<sup>[[3]](#3-why-random-forest)</sup>
+We'll therefore want to use machine learning.
+My first choice is usually a [random forest](https://stackabuse.com/random-forest-algorithm-with-python-and-scikit-learn/) algorithm unless I need something more specialized.
+A random forest consists of a series of decision trees fit to [bootstrapped](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) subsets of your data.
+Individual trees tend to become overfit to their training data, but these errors average out across all trees, resulting in an [ensemble](https://en.wikipedia.org/wiki/Ensemble_learning) that can generate surprisingly accurate predictions.<sup>[[4]](#4-why-random-forest)</sup>

 ![]({{  site.baseurl  }}/images/projects/random_forest.png)
 <span style="font-size:12px"><i>Source: [Kaggle](https://www.kaggle.com/getting-started/176257)</i></span>

 ### What is Flask?
 One more concept before we start building our app.
-It's one thing to have an amazing model tucked away in a Jupyter notebook hidden in your computer, and entirely another to have that model accessible to the world. **[Flask](https://flask.palletsprojects.com/en/1.1.x/) is a Python library that lets you make code *globally available* by *turning it into an app.*** In essence, you create a server with *API endpoints* that perform actions.
-Think of these endpoints as Python functions that return data... but you can use them in other Python scripts without needing to import a library.
-Even more exciting, and what we'll demonstrate here, is that you can use these Python functions *without even using Python*.
-We'll end up actually using JavaScript to interact with our Python spam prediction model, which lets us have a nice user interface (in HTML and CSS), using JavaScript to communicate between the user and our model.
+It's one thing to have an amazing model tucked away in a Jupyter notebook hidden in your computer, and entirely another to have that model accessible to the world. **[Flask](https://flask.palletsprojects.com/en/1.1.x/) is a Python library that lets you make code _available outside of Python_.** With Flask, you can create a [*server*](https://techterms.com/definition/server) with functions at [*API endpoints*](https://www.mulesoft.com/resources/api/what-is-an-api).

+These endpoints are the interface between your code and the outside world.
+They will let you access your Python code while you're in another Python script... or even *when you're not using Python, but your browser.* We'll build our app so we actually interact with our Python spam prediction model on an HTML page, using JavaScript to communicate between the user and our model.
+Our app will mimic the flow chart below, minus the database.

 ![]({{  site.baseurl  }}/images/projects/api-model.png)
 <span style="font-size:12px"><i>Source: [ServiceObjects](https://www.serviceobjects.com/blog/what-is-an-api/)</i></span>